 Support Your Fitness Routine With Probiotics

 The right probiotics restore your gut health and repopulate the gut microbiome with good bacteria.
 If you are trying to lose those extra pounds and become your fittest self, LoveBug Probiotics’ Here’s the Skinny supplement helps you reach your weight loss goals.
-Formulated to improve digestive function, these tablets contain 10 billion live cultures.
+Formulated to improve digestive function, these tablets have 10 billion live cultures.
 LoveBug’s patented delivery technology makes the supplements 15X more effective than capsules.
-Here’s the Skinny contains eight different strains of probiotics including the most-studied #1 strain LGG.
+Here’s the Skinny has eight different strains of probiotics including the most-studied #1 strain LGG.

 Bravo JA, Forsythe P, Chew MV, Escaravage E, Savignac HM, Dinan TG,Bienenstock J, Cryan JF.
 2011.
 Ingestion of Lactobacillus strain regulates emotional behavior and central GABA receptor expression in a mouse via the vagus nerve.
 Proceedings of the National Academy of Sciences of the United States of America108(38):16050-16055.